rayylin/rayylin.github.io/index.md

 [![image](https://github.com/user-attachments/assets/28002e3f-34a5-4949-bc8e-6f67f159d258)](https://github.com/rayylin/RecommendationSys)
 This project builds an online store using Python Flask, featuring product browsing, category filtering and a shopping cart.
 It integrates basket analysis with association rule mining to provide personalized product recommendations, enhancing user experience and boosting sales.
 The backend uses Flask with a relational database.
 ![image](https://github.com/user-attachments/assets/b81eda1b-073e-41e3-847f-7be417ad4ae0)

 To improve user experience, there is a virtual asssitant could answer customers' question.
+The assistant will perform RAG (Retrieval-augmented generation), so customers could asks questions about product details in the store.
+For example, customer could ask the assistant where is the food section.
 ![image](https://github.com/user-attachments/assets/519f25fa-7715-4ad6-8ebf-dab194d7e5a4)